PTBCCT CEU Policy

 - CEU course, conference, home study, etc. must cover one or more of the following approved topics that are pertinent to our specialty: Cervical Spine, TMD, OFP, Headaches, Pain Sciences/Pain Mechanisms, Oral Surgery, related Dental/Medical Pathology and Sleep Disorders.

 Without supporting documentation (syllabus and course description), CEU’s for this course maybe declined.

-- CEU course, conference, home study, etc covering other topics not related to our specialty, documentation must be submitted to include but not limited to course syllabus and course description.
+- CEU courses, conferences, home study programs, etc. that pertain to topics that are not related to our specialty cannot be approved without submitting proper documentation in addition to the course syllabus and course description.
 The applicant must identify directly on the documentation (click here for example 1, example 2, example 3) those topics pertinent to our specialty and the number of CEUs that apply towards our specialty.

-Without supporting documentation that identifies those topics and number of CEUs pertinent to our specialty, CEU’s for this course will be declined.
+Without supporting documentation that identifies those topics and number of CEUs pertinent to our specialty, CEU’s for the above educational venues will be declined.

-- CEU courses, conferences, home study courses, etc., that embraces the following for the management of orofacial pain, a total of up to 3 CEUs will be allowed towards the 30 CEUs.
+- CEU courses, conferences, home study courses, etc., that embrace the following topics for the management of orofacial pain, cannot exceed a total of 3 CEUs towards the required total of 30.